AadiJo/RAG-Lab/docs/examples/frc_robotics/README.md

 This module is provided as an example.
 To use it:

 1. Copy the `frc_robotics` folder to `<project_root>/modules/`
-2. Restart the RAG Bench server
+2. Restart the RAG-Lab server
 3. Enable the modules from the frontend

 ## Customization